declansx/odds-maximizer-betting-bot/README.md

 - Detailed logs including position creation, orderbook events, market metrics, and API operations
 - Clean CLI display with unobtrusive success/fail responses

+## Context Files

+The `context` directory contains the original prompt and supporting documentation used to create this bot:

+- **prompt.md**: The original prompt detailing the requirements and specifications for the odds maximizer bot.
+- **sx-bet-dev-manual-revised.md**: Supplementary information for SX Bet API, including response structures and implementation guidelines.
+- **sx_bet_full_sections.md**: Additional detailed documentation on the SX Bet API functionality.

+These files are included for transparency and to provide context on the bot's design and implementation decisions.
+They may also serve as helpful reference material for anyone looking to understand or modify the codebase.

 ## License

 MIT